wcfrobert/ezbolt/README.md

 $$y_0 = y_{cg} + a_y$$

 At this assumed ICR location, calculate force equilibrium.
-Note the moment equilibrium will be enforced when we determine $$R_{max}$$ at each step (this will become evident when we go through the step-by-step procedures)
+Note how moment equilibrium is enforced when we determine $$R_{max}$$ at each step.

 $$\sum F_x = f_{xx} = P_x - \sum R_{x}$$